Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + Agentic AI — organized into editable implementation artifacts

 Vendor screening is not vendor due diligence.

-ACT Tier 2 Professional gives you the full vendor due-diligence procedure and questionnaire needed to validate this vendor properly.
+AI Controls Professional gives you the full vendor due-diligence procedure and questionnaire needed to validate this vendor properly.
 Use the screen to triage.
 Use the paid toolkit to execute.

 What this result means